restatedev/examples/tutorials/tour-of-restate-java/README.md

 # A Tour of Restate with Java

-Restate is a system for easily building resilient applications using **distributed durable RPC & async/await**.
+Restate is a system for easily building resilient applications, workflows, asynchronous tasks, and event-driven applications.

 This example contains the code for the `Tour of Restate` tutorial, for the Java SDK.
 This tutorial takes your through key Restate features by developing an end-to-end ticketing app.